orangepi-xunlong/orangepi-build/README.md

+# TOTALLY WIP.

-# Debian 13 Trixie Build script for OrangePi6Plus
+## Debian 13 Trixie Build script for OrangePi6Plus

 Custom script for consolidating package contents for Debian Trixie builds.
 It works, but sort of.
 No guarantees.
 This is an extremely irresponsible release.